 Have you compared a bag of oats or rice with processed or animal-based foods?
 When most of your calories come from whole starches instead of meat, cheese and eggs, your grocery bill will shrink drastically.
 Here are our best tips!

 Make a WFPB diet really affordable (even fruits and vegetables or nuts and seeds) and prevent heart disease by skipping animal products and follow shop for your plant-based foods smartly!Full Vegan Budget Guide →

 Plant-Based Kitchen Tools

-Having your kitchen stocked with some vegan staple foods is the first important step to create delicious and easy whole food plant-based meals.
+Having your kitchen stocked with some basic plant-based foods for your WFPB diet is the first important step to create delicious and easy whole food plant-based meals.
 But depending on the recipes you plan on following, it might make sense to invest in one or two kitchen tools to make your life a lot easier.

 We personally couldn’t live without our electric pressure cooker, the Instant Pot, which enables us to prepare meals in large batches or cook legumes from scratch easily.
 One of our favorite uses is the hands-off cooking function, meaning we can go out or work at our computers while the device prepares our veggie stew all by itself.

 - Silicone baking ware